gohsonghan98/gitbookclone/document/function/String/length/length.md

 ### Result

-The user get the number of length is 6.
+The user gets the length of the string = 6.

 ### Video